 It seems weird that, that man does not know who he is and what he truly is, that he even does not know himself.
 One wise person said, in Greek 'Gnothi seauton'.
-It mean 'Know yourself'.
+It means 'Know yourself'.

-It comes that even grownups have difficulties to know themselves, and it is even difficult to the wise ones.
+It comes that even grownups have difficulties knowing themselves, and it is even difficult for the wise ones.
 Children imagine that adults know everything and can answer any question.
 As we see, we do not know, truly we do not know.